 Step 2: Choose The Right Tools

-Different AI tools solve different problems.
-Match the tool to your specific needs:
+Different AI tools solve different problems, so match the tool to your specific needs:

 • Forecasting tools use historical patterns to predict future performance